Leave ‘Em Laughing

 That said, if you’re dealing with an engineer you probably do want to be all-business-all-the-time.
 Or just avoid dealing with engineers.
 I speak from experience.

 Self-deprecating humor is a great way to break the ice and having a few posts on your blog that show you as a real human can do wonders for your likability.
 And we all know the old-saw; “People buy from people they know, like and trust.”

 This type of content sounds better in your voice.
-I can help you with them with some basic guidance from you.
+I can write them for you with some basic guidance from you.
 Or I can edit what you write to help it flow better if need be.

-Just think of some of the funny things that have happened to you in your home selling career.
-House with exotic pets, walking in on sleeping owners who’re home sick from work, cats that escape.
+Just think of some of the funny things that have happened to you in your career.
+Houses with exotic pets, walking in on sleeping owners who’re home sick from work, cats that escape.
 You probably have dozens of stories you could tell and your blog is the perfect place for them.